sourcegraph/srclib/docs/sources/overview.md

 * **Graphing** performs type checking/inference and static analysis (called “graphing”) on the language’s source units and dumps data about all definitions and references.

-For more detailed information on this process have a look at the `src make` [documentation](api/make.md) .
+For more detailed information on this process have a look at the `srclib make` [documentation](api/make.md) .

 <br>
 ####Using the srclib API